AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

 ### Map

-When you select the Map view icon, the Map view is displayed where a a list of topics within the map file is displayed.
+When you select the Map view icon, the Map view is displayed where a list of topics within the map file is displayed.
 If you have not opened any map file, then the Map view appears blank.
 Double-clicking on any map file opens the map file in this view.
 You can double-click on any file within the map to open it in the Editor.

 By default, you can view the files by titles.
 As you hover over a file, you can view the file title and the file path as a tooltip.